Full Arch Implants Supported Restorations

-Full arch implants are an option for patients who are missing most or all of their teeth and are seeking to reconstruct their entire mouth for restored function and appearance.
+Full arch implants are an option for patients who are missing most or all of their teeth and are looking to reconstruct their entire mouth to restore both function and appearance.
 Missing teeth can lead to serious dental problems and can significantly inhibit a patient’s ability to eat and speak.
-Full arch restoration implants are most often placed with dentures or bridges, providing patients with a restored smile.
+Full arch dental implants can be placed with dentures or bridges, both of which provide patients with a beautiful, restored smile.

-In addition to the ability to eat and speak normally, full arch implants can reduce the risk of gum disease and other complications associated with missing teeth.
+These dental implants will allow you to eat and speak normally at all times, which may not have been possible before.
+Full arch dental implants can reduce the risk of gum disease and other complications associated with missing teeth.
 Implants can help to prevent bone loss which helps to maintain patient’s facial structure.

 Some of the most commonly used restorative materials for full arch implants treatment may include:

 Fixed bridges are considered the most advanced treatment, because they look and feel most like natural teeth.
-Fixed bridges are also the most common type of dental bridges and are either made out of porcelain fused to metal or out of ceramic.
+They are also the most common type of dental bridges and are either made out of porcelain fused to metal or out of ceramic.

 Dentures can be removed if needed and are more affordable than bridges.
 Dentures are often used on patients who lack sufficient bone and tissue to support permanent devices.

 Implant placement depends on the type of material chosen.
 The process may include two or more implants secured into the jawbone or the use of a ball or bar attachment which can be used to support multiple replacement teeth.

 Full Arch Reconstruction Candidates

 Patients missing most or all of their teeth may be candidates for full arch reconstruction.
 During your consultation, our doctors will determine what options are best for your missing teeth.